-Stay free if you only need limited monthly scans across text, image, video, and audio and basic detection reports with confidence scores.
-Upgrade if you need custom volume pricing and api access for integration.
+Stay free if you only need limited monthly scans across text, image, video, and audio and access to detection report with top-line probability score.
+Upgrade if you need api access for programmatic detection and custom volume pricing.
 Most solo builders can start free.

 Why it matters: Detection accuracy decreases on heavily edited AI content, mixed human-AI rewrites, very short text samples, and low-resolution video, as acknowledged on their own website